Tuuleh/masters-battery/README.md

 <p>The experiment consists of two questionnaires and four cognitive tasks.
 Additionally, there is an informed consent, explaining the purpose and the structure of the study with general instructions, followed up by a survey of demographic items, such as player name, region, level, rankings, team name etc. After the cognitive tasks, there is a finishing page inquiring whether the participants would like to be contacted with the results of the study.</p>

 <h4>The questionnaires</h4>
-<p>The questionnaires were constructed using a modified Likert-plugin for JsPsych, in /public/scripts/plugins/jspsych-survey-likert-with-instructions.js
+<p>The questionnaires were constructed using a modified Likert-plugin for JsPsych - a JavaScript library for creating web-experiments.
+All of the jsPsych plugins used for the test battery can be found in public/scripts/plugins. <p>

 <h5>The Group Environment Questionnaire</h5>